Electrical & Computer Engineering

 Pioneering the Future of Technology

 Computational methods to decode the human brain.
 Safe and secure autonomous navigation.
 Breakthrough machine learning.
 Automated bio-design.
 Energy-lean data centers.
 Nanophotonics.
 If that’s what you want to do, BU’s MS in Electrical & Computer Engineering is where you get started.
 Make your mark as you learn from internationally recognized experts, right in the heart of a global technology hub.
+Boston University College of Engineering is ranked #27 for Best Engineering Programs 2025 by U.S. News & World Report.

 PROGRAM HIGHLIGHTS